 Although these were a couple of good points for Gore-Tex, it is still no denying that HyVent does allow for a greater number of options when it comes to design choices.
 Not to mention the fact that the clothes that are coated in HyVent are a lot more versatile and a lot easier to wear mostly because they often consist of either 1 layer or 1 layer and 1 lining.

 While Gore-Tex waterproofed clothes and gear are the preferred choice for hikers and campers, HyVent treated clothes are the popular choice of athletes and amateur athletes.
 This is because, as a rule of thumb, clothes with Gore-Tex membranes tend to be a lot more geared towards camping and other low-intensity activities while at the same time capable of providing warmth and comfort.
+For ways on how to waterproof your rainwear, check out our article on this topic.

 Clothes that were treated with the HyVent waterproofing coating are a lot lighter and a lot breezier, not to mention the fact that they are actually geared up for high-intensity activities like cycling, running, mountain climbing and so on.